 In general, the nodes produced by font changes and similar commands are considered "annotations": If these nodes have no children, or a single child that modifies the same CSS property, they are discarded or replaced by their only child.
 If they have a single child or are the only child of their parent node, the corresponding style-attribute is attached to the relevant node directly.
-Only in the remaining case is an actual span node produced in the output HTML.
+Only in the remaining case is an actual node produced in the output HTML.

-To deal with fonts in general, it should be noted that most TEX fonts are freely available in a web-compatible format (e.g. otf) online; we could consequently use the actual fonts used by TEX in the output PDF.
+To deal with fonts in general, it should be noted that most T_EX fonts are freely available in a webcompatible format (e.g. otf) online; we could consequently use the actual fonts used by T_EX in the output PDF.
 In practice, we prefer to have adequate Unicode characters in the HTML output, rather than ASCII characters representing a position in a font table.
-Consequently, RusTEX instead hardcodes fonts as pairs of 1. a map from ASCII codes to Unicode strings and, 2. a sequence of font modifiers (e.g. bold, italic).
+Consequently, $R{US}T_EX$ instead hardcodes fonts as pairs of 1) a map from ASCII codes to Unicode strings and, 2) a sequence of font modifiers (e.g. bold, italic).
 The former is used to produce actual characters, the latter to choose appropriate CSS attributes as above.

-Currently, RusTEX fixes Latin Modern as the font family used, but somewhat nonsensically obtains font metrics the same way as TEX, by processing the tfm-files on demand [2], providing only rough approximations of the actual values (in HTML).
+Currently, $R{US}T{EX}$ fixes Latin Modern as the font family used, but somewhat nonsensically obtains font metrics the same way as T{EX} , by processing the tfm files on demand [2], providing only rough approximations of the actual values (in HTML).

-2.2 Global Document Setup
+2.2 Global document setup

-At \begin{document}, RusTeX determines 1. the current font and its size, 2. the page width (as determined by \pdfpagewidth) and 3. the text width (as determined by \hsize), and attaches them as corresponding CSS attributes to the <body> node - the page width determining the max-width and (\langle width\rangle -\langle text width\rangle)/2 determining the padding-left and padding-right properties.
-The latter is important to accomodate e.g. \marginpar and related mechanisms, and is discussed more precisely in section 5.
+At \begin{document}, RusTEX determines 1) the current font and its size, 2) the page width (as determined by \pdfpagewidth) and 3) the text width (as determined by \hsize), and attaches them as corresponding CSS attributes to the body> node-the page width determining the max-width and the calculation ($\langle page width \rangle - \langle text width \rangle$)/2 determining the padding-left and padding-right properties.
+The latter is important to accommodate e.g. \marginpar and related mechanisms, and is discussed more precisely in section 5.

-3 Boxes and Dimensions
+3 Boxes and dimensions

 Clearly, the most important primitives to get "right" are (horizontal or vertical) boxes, produced by \hbox, \vbox and variants (\vtop, \vcenter), as they are the primary means that more elaborate macros use to achieve their aims.
-They also serve as a good example of the complexities involved when translating to HTML.
+They also serve as good examples of the complexities involved when translating to HTML.